peteroupc/peteroupc.github.io/estimation.md

 > **Notes:**
 >
-> 1. If the stream of random numbers meets the condition for _Algorithm C_ for a given _q_, _p_, and _&kappa;_, then it still meets that condition when those numbers are multiplied by a constant or a constant is added to them.
+> 1. If the stream of random variates meets the condition for _Algorithm C_ for a given _q_, _p_, and _&kappa;_, then it still meets that condition when those numbers are multiplied by a constant or a constant is added to them.
 > 2. Theorem 3.4 of Kunsch et al. (2019)<sup>[**(5)**](#Note5)</sup> shows that there is no mean estimation algorithm that&mdash;
 >      - produces an estimate within a user-specified error tolerance (in terms of _absolute error_, as opposed to _relative error_) with probability greater than a user-specified value, and
->      - works for all streams whose distribution is known only to have finite moments.
+>      - works for all streams whose distribution is known only to have finite moments (the moments are bounded but the bounds are unknown).
 >
 > **Example:** To estimate the probability of heads of a coin that produces either 1 with an unknown probability in the interval \[_&mu;_, 1&minus;_&mu;_\], or 0 otherwise, we can take _q_ = 4, _p_ = 2, and _&kappa;_ &ge; (1/min(_&mu;_, 1&minus;_&mu;_))<sup>1/4</sup> (Kunsch et al. 2019, Lemma 3.6).

 <a id=Estimating_a_Function_of_the_Mean></a>
 ## Estimating a Function of the Mean

-_Algorithm C_ can be used to estimate a function of the mean of a stream of random numbers with unknown mean.
+_Algorithm C_ can be used to estimate a function of the mean of a stream of random variates with unknown mean.
 Specifically, the goal is to estimate _f_(**E**[**z**]), where:

-- **z** is a random number produced by the stream.
+- **z** is a number produced by the stream.
 Each number produced by the stream must lie in the interval [0, 1].
 - _f_ is a known continuous function that maps the closed interval [0, 1] to [0, 1].
 - The stream's numbers can take on a single value with probability 1.